kscieslinski/CTF/pwn/hackcert/pysand/README.md

 ```

 ## Back to the challenge
-In the challenge we are given a simple and at first glance very restrictive sandbox.
-Every action which invokes audithook is being just stoped and SecurityError is raised.
+In the challenge we are given a simple and at first glance very restrictive sandbox totaly based on audithooks.
+Every action which invokes audit event is being just stoped and SecurityError is being raised.
+Of course the challenge creator wanted to proof that audithooks really should not be used to sandbox applications.

 ```python3
 #!/usr/bin/env python3.8